subscribe iconSubscribe to Notifications

 • New rockfish regulations took effect June 1 for Kodiak and Afognak waters north of Dangerous and Cape Ikolik.
 This includes all the waters of Afognak, Raspberry and Shuyak Islands as well as Chiniak, Ugak and Marmot Bays and all of Whale Pass, Kupreanof Straight and the Westside of Kodiak Island.
 It is also in effect for all anglers, both resident and non-resident.

-• After similar regulations were implemented last season, many anglers found that shifting their fishing behavior slightly resulted in increased rockfish catches of species other than black rockfish, which are the most common catch.
+• After similar regulations were implemented last season, many anglers found that shifting their fishing behavior slightly resulted in increased rockfish catches of species other than black rockfish, which are typically the most common catch.
 Dark rockfish, dusky rockfish and other species can often be found just off the side of a rock pile or reef and in deeper water than black rockfish that typically prefer the top of and middle of these structures.

-• Additional restrictions are in place for Northern Afognak and Shuyak Islands for rockfish and lingcod north of Black Cape and Tonki Cape, see Emergency Orders online for more details.
+• Additional restrictions are in place for Northern Afognak and Shuyak Islands for rockfish and lingcod north of Black Cape and Tonki Cape; see Emergency Orders online for more details.

 Emergency Orders